 Recently, the U.S. Supreme Court agreed to hear what could be a pivotal gun-rights case.
 The Justices will review New York State Rifle & Pistol Association v.
 New York, which challenges restrictions placed on the lawful transportation of firearms by registered NYC gun owners.

 New York state possesses some of the strictest gun laws in the nation.
 Those of the Big Apple are even more restrictive.
 To keep a handgun in their homes, New York City gun owners must obtain a Premises License and register the firearm.
 Owning, possessing or storing a rifle or shotgun within the city requires a separate permit.
-A New York City Pistol License (NYCPL) allows residents to carry concealed, but the NYPD places significant restrictions on issuing such permits.
+A New York City Pistol License (NYCPL) allows residents to carry concealed.
+However, the NYPD places significant restrictions on issuing such permits.
 New York City is a may-issue institution.
 It does not offer concealed carry permit reciprocity with any other jurisdiction — including New York State.

 Transporting Firearms in NYC